 During the test, you may be asked to change positions or hold your breath for a short time so that the sonographer can get good pictures of your heart.
 At times, the sonographer may apply a bit of pressure to your chest with the transducer.
 This pressure can be a little uncomfortable, but it helps the sonographer get the best picture of your heart.
 You should let him or her know if you feel too uncomfortable.

-The CVMC Medical Imaging Department is open Monday through Friday, from 7:00 a.m. to 5:30 p.m. and Saturday, 8:00 a.m. to 4:30 p.m.
+The CVH Medical Imaging Department is open Monday through Friday, from 7:00 a.m. to 5:30 p.m. and Saturday, 8:00 a.m. to 4:30 p.m.
 Our radiologists and technicians are available 24-hours-a-day to serve our hospital and emergency patients.

 Continue Reading